St. Xavier's College, Maitighar: Undergraduate and postgraduate courses

 As of 2021, there are 7 undergraduate and 3 graduate level courses.
 The undergraduate courses are Bachelor in Business Studies (BBS), Bachelor in Major Arts (BA), Bachelor in Information Management (BIM), Bachelor of Science in Computer Science and Information Technology (B.Sc.
 CSIT), Bachelor of Science in physics, Bachelor of Science in Microbiology which are affiliated under Tribhuvan University.
-Bachelor in Social Work (BSW) runs under the affiliation of Kathmandu University.
+Bachelor in Social Work (BSW) ran under the affiliation of Kathmandu University and has been de-affiliated with KU with its last batch of BSW graduating in 2025.

 The graduate courses are master in Business Studies (MBS), Master of Science in physics, and Master of Science in microbiology, which are affiliated under Tribhuvan University.

 Clubs

 The college encourages its students in undergraduate and graduate level to engage in activities through the establishment of various clubs: UDAAN, Social Service Club, Universal Solidarity Movement Nepal (USM), Sports Club, Ecosphere Club, St. Xavier's Physics Council, Chemistry Club (Club de chemia), Social Service, Environment and Technology Club (the SET council), Art and culture club, Agora Literary club, SXC Collabrains, SXC Computer Club, SEDS-SXC.